-Through the course of MIT you have and probably will hear all sorts of terms tossed around.
-Many you probably haven’t heard before, particularly if you come to a Wednesday workout.
-Don’t be afraid to ask if you don’t know the meaning behind something we are doing or a particular topic being discussed.
-Myself and the pace coaches are happy to explain anything at anytime.
+Through the course of training for a marathon you have and probably will hear all sorts of terms tossed around.
+Many of which you probably haven’t heard before, particularly if you come to speed workouts.

 So, let’s make like we’re in elementary school again, except these words are much larger, you won’t have to write them in cursive on a chalk board and we will not be holding a spelling test at the end of the week!
 The following words of the day are brought to you by the letter A!

 Aerobic Threshold – You aerobic threshold in simple terms in the high end of the spectrum with which you can run or walk comfortably while also being able to carry on a conversation.
 This is the zone that you should utilize for the bulk of your training.
 While training aerobically your body is burning oxygen with oxygen and creates a temporary energy source.
 The easiest way to determine your true aerobic threshold is to utilize heart rate training.
 Your aerobic threshold(also known as lactate threshold) is typically about 20 beats/minute slower than your lactate/anaerobic threshold, or about 65% of your max heart rate.
 As you develop your aerobic system your aerobic threshold will gradually rise.